asdf-format/asdf/docs/asdf/using_extensions.rst

 Extensions from other packages
 ------------------------------

-Some external packages may define extensions that allow ASDF to recognize some or all of the types that are defined by that package.
+Some external packages may define extensions that allow `asdf` to recognize some or all of the types that are defined by that package.
 Such packages may install the extension class as part of the package itself (details for developers can be found in :ref:`extending_extensions_installing_entry_points`).

-If the package installs its extension, then ASDF will automatically detect the extension and use it when processing any files.
+If the package installs its extension, then `asdf` will automatically detect the extension and use it when processing any files.
 No specific action is required by the user in order to successfully read and write custom types defined by the extension for that particular package.